nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 Although 2PC is useful to implement a distributed transaction, it has the following shortcomings:

-* The coordinator node can become the single point of failure.
+* The coordinator node can become the **single point of failure**.
 * All other services need to wait until the slowest service finishes its confirmation.
-So, the overall performance of the transaction is bound by the slowest service.
+So, the **overall performance of the transaction is bound by the slowest service**.
 * The two-phase commit protocol is slow by design due to the chattiness and dependency on the coordinator.
-So, it can lead to scalability and performance issues in a microservice-based architecture involving multiple services.
+So, it can lead to **scalability and performance issues**.
-* Two-phase commit protocol is not supported in NoSQL databases.
+* Two-phase commit protocol is **not supported in most NoSQL databases**.
 Therefore, in a microservice architecture where one or more services use NoSQL databases, we can't apply a two-phase commit.
+For instance, databases like MongoDB, Cassandra, and Amazon DynamoDB do not offer traditional two-phase commit across distributed services.

 ### Two-Phase Commit (2PC) and CAP Theorem

-2PC aligns with CP in the CAP theorem, prioritizing Consistency and Partition Tolerance over Availability.
-It is suitable for systems where strong consistency is crucial and where network reliability is high.

-* **Consistency (C)**: 2PC ensures that all participants in a transaction have a consistent state by coordinating a commit or rollback across all nodes.
-All nodes either commit the transaction or roll it back, achieving atomicity and ensuring data consistency at the expense of availability.

-* **Availability (A)**: Because 2PC requires each participant to wait for all others to reach a decision, it is inherently blocking.
-In the event of a failure or timeout, nodes may be left in an uncertain state, which can limit availability.
-During a network partition, if the coordinator or any participant is unavailable, 2PC will block the transaction, reducing availability in favor of consistency.

-* **Partition Tolerance (P)**: 2PC does not handle network partitions well, as the protocol relies on synchronous responses from all participants.
-A network failure during the transaction can leave nodes in a blocked or uncertain state.
-Consequently, 2PC does not prioritize partition tolerance and struggles to function effectively in environments where partitions are common.
+**Two-Phase Commit (2PC) aligns with the CP model in the CAP theorem**, prioritizing **consistency** over **availability** during network partitions.
+The protocol requires synchronous coordination among all participants; if any participant or the coordinator becomes unreachable, the transaction cannot proceed and enters a blocked state.
+This behavior ensures consistency but reduces availability.

+Because 2PC does not tolerate partitions well and cannot progress without full participation, it is poorly suited for environments where network partitions are frequent.

-## The Saga Pattern
+## The SAGA Pattern

 The Saga pattern, [introduced in 1987 by Hector Garcia Molina & Kenneth Salem](https://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf), defines a saga as a sequence of transactions that can be interleaved with one another.